Manufacturing, Industrial & Production Line Ergonomics - Northern Ireland

 More time redirected towards implementing risk reduction measures

 This technology enhances rather than replaces Ergonomics expertise.
-We provide the strategic insight, practical recommendations and implementation support that actually reduce injury risk.
+I provide the strategic insight, practical recommendations and implementation support that actually reduce injury risk.

-Manufacturing Ergonomics assessments extend beyond posture and lifting to examine the complete working system:
+Manufacturing Ergonomics assessments extend beyond posture and lifting to examine the complete working system — covering physical, environmental and organisational factors.

 Physical Factors